Installing and configuring document services

 - In the File Type list, deselect Open for the file type that the PDF Generator service should be allowed to convert to PDF documents.

-Grant the Replace a process level token privilege
+(Windows Only) Grant the Replace a process level token privilege

 The user account used to start the application server requires the Replace a process level token privilege.
 The local system account has the Replace a process level token privilege by default.
 For the servers running with a user of the Local Administrators group, the privilege must be granted explicitly.
 Perform the following steps to grant the privilege: